This Chewy Gluten-Free Gingersnaps recipe is dairy-free, sweetened with coconut sugar, and made with simple ingredients. Perfect for holiday sharing.

 - In large bowl, combine coconut sugar, egg, and molasses.
 Whisk to combine.
 Whisk in coconut oil, followed by vanilla.

 - In a medium bowl, combine almond flour, baking soda, salt, cinnamon, and ginger.
 Add wet ingredients and stir until evenly combined.
+If needed, use your hands to thoroughly combine ingredients into a cohesive cookie dough.

 - Place organic cane sugar on a plate.
 The dough will be sticky, so dampen your hand with water (I keep a small bowl of water nearby), use a tablespoon to scoop out dough, then roll in-between your hands into a bowl.
 Place on plate with sugar, roll to coat, then place on prepared baking sheet.